Develop the Sensory system and Learning Difficulties will disappear

 This short video clip, below, will explain, briefly and effectively, the important role the reflexes play in our ability to be ready and able to learn.
 The foundations skills for learning must be in-place before learning can be an easier, enjoyable and successful process.
 Children who are struggling or failing to learn or are late in reaching expected milestones and attainment levels, will have retained reflexes and until they are cleared, will always struggle and have to work harder to achieve.
 This can be changed in an easy and enjoyable way using developmental movements.

 Rhythmic Movement Training is a practice dedicated to bringing integration and balance to the reflexes of children and adults with specific learning challenges, including ADHD/ADD, Dyslexia, Dyspraxia, Co-ordination difficulties, Autistic Spectrum Disorders and Cerebral palsy.
 The programme supports people with mild to severe emotional and behavioural challenges, anxiety, panic and general life overwhelm.
 Also people that have suffered with various forms of brain injury or who have Parkinson’s disease can benefit.

-The practice evolved from the study of movements and reflex patterns babies naturally make from conception through to walking.
+The practice evolved from the study of movements and reflex patterns babies naturally make from conception through to walking and up to around 4 years old.
 Integrating the reflexes, using this amazingly simple movement based programme can help clear many learning challenges.
 Anyone from any age group and ability can benefit and the results are life-long.